 Its time to shed a little light on this, at least from our perspective.
 The new MLS® rules allow for a REALTOR® to do what is referred to as "mere-posting" a listing onto the local MLS® real estate board.
 They will charge some sort of nominal fee for this, probably around $500 or something.
 The idea here is to allow people to market their properties themselves, (For Sale By Owner) and do all of the work themselves.

 From where we sit, this is probably a good thing.
 It gives consumers choices, which they previously did not really have.
-Now as we see it, consumers have 3 viable options:
+Now as we see it, consumers have 3 viable scenarios:

-Option #2 - Sell it through One Percent Realty.
-We will charge you $6900 for this same $500,000 home, with all the services and exposure that you would receive from the traditional higher commission companies.
-This fee also includes payment to the buyers agent (usually $3000).
+Scenario 1 - Sell it through One Percent Realty for $7,950 for this same $500,000 home, with all the services and exposure that you would receive from the traditional higher commission companies.
+This fee also includes payment to the buyers agent (usually $3,500).
 We do open houses, handle the showings, negotiations, and paperwork that you would expect from any full service real estate company.
 In short, the services and exposure are the same as you would get from option #1 above, but for way less money.

 Prior to the Internet, Buyers used to get in the back seat of a real estate agent's car and go on a tour of homes.
 The agent would have his/her MLS® catalogue of homes which he was not allowed to give Buyer's a copy of.
 REALTORS® controlled MLS® information.
 This is simply not the way it happens anymore.